 2. Articulate Marketing Objectives

-Based on the assessment, determine what your marketing objectives are and what the relative priority of each objective is.
+Based on the assessment, determine your marketing objectives and the relative priority of each objective.
 A list of objectives can include:

 - Brand building